vishwanath090/MEME-GENAI/README.md

 ## License
 This project is licensed under the MIT License.

-For any issues, feel free to open an issue or contact me.
+For any issues, feel free to open an issue or contact me vishwanath.22cse@cambridge.edu.in.

 **Enjoy Generating AI-Powered Memes!**